+Application of the results in electrochemical devices.
 The results on the copper based model system can find direct application in the design of electrochemical processes and devices such as copper refining or aqueous copper/sulfur batteries.
-However, the aim of this article is to conclude physicochemical relations that are applicable to a wider scope which are independent of the parameterization of the presented model system that may help in the design of electrochemical applications.
-With knowledge that the limited current decreases with the amount of supporting ions, the addition of inert ions displays a compromise between an increased conductivity and a decreased limited current.
+However, the aim of this article is to conclude physicochemical relations that are applicable to a wider scope and which are independent of the parameterization of the presented model system.
+With the knowledge that the limited current decreases with the amount of supporting ions, the addition of inert ions displays a compromise between an increased conductivity and a decreased limited current.
 When the electrolyte is mechanically mixed by convectional forces, the concentration gradients formed by the electrochemical current are partly equilibrated.
-Thus, the diffusion-limited currents increase in comparison to the case of static electrolytes.
+Thus, the diffusion-limited currents in such flowing electrolytes is larger than in the case of static electrolytes.
 Causes for such convection can be found in: (i) Macroscopic density difference, where the gravitational force leads to shear forces. (ii) Bubble formation and ascending bubbles. (iii) Mechanical mixing of the electrolyte by stirring or pumping.

-In ionic liquids, the electrode is always in contact with the electrolyte, which reduces with reference to Figure 5 the depletion of the active ion type at the electrode in comparison to solvent based electrolytes.
+In ionic liquids, the electrode is always in contact with the electrolyte, which reduces with reference to Fig. 5 the depletion of the active ion type at the electrode in comparison to solvent based electrolytes.
 However, high viscosities typically cause smaller diffusion coefficients and conductivities of the active ion types in ionic liquids than that those of solvent based electrolytes.
 As a result, limited currents can display a severe limitation for electrochemical devices and processes that operate with ionic liquids.
+Further studies have to follow to experimentally examine limited currents in ionic liquids.

-4 Conclusion
+Conclusion

-This study examined the ion conduction, current-driven concentration gradients and related limited current in supporting electrolytes.
-A computational model is developed to characterize the ion transport and the related spatiotemporal ion concentrations in supporting electrolytes.
-This model is equipped with different concentration-dependent parameterization scenarios and evaluated with measured limited currents of $CuSO_4$ - $Na_2SO_4$ supporting electrolytes.
-The comparison of measured and modeled data shows that a complex concentration-dependent parameterization of the interaction between the different ion types in the supporting electrolyte is required to adequately model the ion transport.
+This study examined the ion conduction, current-driven concentration gradients and related limited currents in supporting electrolytes.
+A computational model is developed to describe the ion transport and the related spatiotemporal ion concentrations in electrolytes with three ion types.
+This model is equipped with different concentration-dependent parameterization scenarios and evaluated with measured limited currents of CuSO4-Na2SO4 electrolytes.
+The comparison of measured and modeled data shows that a complex concentration-dependent parameterization of the interaction between the different ion types in supporting electrolytes is required to adequately model the ion transport.
 A computational study on the variation of the electrolyte parameters reveals the ion transport mechanisms and the interplay of electric-field and diffusion-driven ion motion.
 With an infinite amount of supporting salt in the electrolyte, the conduction-driven transport of the active ion becomes negligible and the limited current drops to the diffusion-limited current that is described by Fick's first law.
-By changing the framework of the developed model, the transition from supporting electrolytes to ionic liquids (and ionic melts) is examined, revealing similarities and differences of the transport mechanisms and their impact on limited currents.
+The similarities and differences of the ion transport in supporting electrolytes and ionic liquids is examined with the computational model, showing the impact of electrolyte parameters on limited currents.

-5 Data availability
+Data availability

 All data of the computational model generated or analysed during this study are included in this published article and its supporting information as it can be calculated and reproduced with the provided source code.
-The experimental datasets used and/or analysed during the current study are available from the corresponding author on reasonable request
+The experimental datasets used and/or analysed during the current study are available from the corresponding author on reasonable request.